How To Apply For Public Housing

-- Who have no record of the disturbance of neighbors, destruction of property, living or housekeeping habits from prior residences that would adversely affect the health, safety or welfare of other residents or the community
+- Who have no record of disturbance of neighbors, destruction of property, living or housekeeping habits from prior residences that would adversely affect the health, safety or welfare of other residents or the community.

-- Who have no history of criminal activity involving crimes of physical violence to persons, property, or criminal acts that would adversely affect the health, safety or welfare of other residents of the community
+- Who have no history of criminal activity involving crimes of physical violence, property, or criminal acts with a disposition of guilty that would adversely affect the health, safety or welfare of other residents of the community.

-- Owes no prior debt to the Housing Authority or any other Federally Subsidized Housing Program
+- Owes no prior debt to a Housing Authority or any other Federally Subsidized Housing Program

-- No record of criminal activity or criminal activity involving drugs or drug-related activity within seven (7) years of the disposition date of the charge.
+- No record of criminal activity or criminal activity with a disposition of guilty involving drugs or drug-related activity within seven (7) years of the disposition date of the charge.

 - Has not been evicted from any assisted housing in the past 3 years.

-- Refer to Admissions and Continued Occupancy Policy for other terms of denial.
+Refer to Admissions and Continued Occupancy Policy for other eligibility requirements.